 The yarn that’s perfect for this simple crochet star!

-For this crochet star garland I decided to use Lion Brand Vanna’s Choice because it is a solid acrylic yarn and is very easy to block!
+For this crochet star garland, I decided to use Lion Brand Vanna’s Choice because it is an acrylic yarn and is very easy to block!
 Which will be very important later when the stars will need to hold their shape on the twine garland.
 I’ll link up to the yarn & colors I used below so you can check them out for your own crochet stars.

 I went with a classic yellow crochet star, but any yarn color in Vanna’s Choice would look perfect!
 I used some medium thickness twine to hang up my garland, but you could use any type of string or yarn to hang yours up if you prefer.

 These stars work up fairly quickly.

 These crochet stars do take at least a day to finish because of the blocking, but it is well worth it for a handmade holiday decoration!
 Learn more about all the different methods on blocking and why it is important in certain crochet projects in a previous article I had written.